The current situation

 Whereas many of the Internet developments have surpassed any expectations in terms of benefits for the citizens and the economy, there are some reasons for concern about further progress.
 In particular, the concentration of power in the hands of a few companies, and the relative lack or abandon of control of citizens on their own personal data, together with restrictions on Internet access because of geographical, economic or cultural reasons raise concerns.

 The Internet of the future should be more open, provide better services, more intelligence, greater involvement and participation.
-It needs to reflect the European social and ethical values: free, open and more interoperable.Read more about the NGI vision in the NGI study interim report.
+It needs to reflect the European social and ethical values: free, open and more interoperable.Read more about the NGI vision in the NGI study interim report and have a look at the exciting final outcomes of the NGI Study.

 What we want to achieve